 Chapter 2

-Geopolitical and economic history
+2.1.
+Geopolitical and Economic History

-In the Israeli-Palestinian case, geopolitical events and political arrangements have played a significant role.
-Over the past 100 years, there have been a number of significant events that have led to changes in the control and governance over the region:
+Geopolitical events and changing political arrangements in the Israeli-Palestinian case have played a significant role over the past 100 years, with key events leading to changes in the control and governance over the region, as shown in Figure 1:

-Figure 1- Geopolitical events
+Figure 1: Key Geopolitical Events

-The purpose of this chapter is to review the geopolitical events and aspects of economic integration in the region over the past century that shaped the economic ties between Israel and the PA as they stand today.
-Reviewing this history is essential to understand the current situation.
-In each period we describe the economic activity that took place in the region, and the impact of geopolitical events on it.
-The chapter does not deal with a comprehensive historical economic review of the development of the Palestinian and Israeli economies, but focuses on the economic activity that took place between Israel and the WBG as a background for further research.
+This chapter reviews these geopolitical events and aspects of economic integration in the region over the past century and examines how they have shaped economic relations between Israel and the WBG leaderships as they stand today.
+Reviewing this history is essential for understanding the current situation.
+In each period under study, we describe the economic activity in the region and the impact of geopolitical events on it.
+The chapter does not seek to present a comprehensive history of the Palestinian and Israeli economies, but focuses on the economic interaction between Israel and the WBG to provide essential background for our analysis.

-British Mandate of Palestine (1922-1947)
+British Mandate for Palestine (1922–1947)

-From about 1517 to 1917, the Ottoman Empire ruled much of the region.
-As a result of World War I, the region came under the control of Great Britain in 1918.
-The borders of the land, as a separate country, were defined for the first time in many centuries.
-Until then, under the Ottoman Empire, the land's boundaries had not been defined because it was part of other large Ottoman districts and was not a distinct political unit.
-The territory of the British Mandate included land on both sides of the Jordan River, encompassing the present-day countries of Israel and Jordan.
-In 1921, Great Britain created at the east of the Jordan River a separate administrative entity called Transjordan.
-In July 1922, the League of Nations entrusted Great Britain with the Mandate of Palestine.
+From about 1517 to 1917, the Ottoman Empire ruled much of the region of the Middle East but, as a result of its collapse after World War I, Great Britain took effective control of what came to be called Palestine and Transjordan in 1918.
+For the first time in many centuries, borders within the region were defined, as under the Ottomans, such putative boundaries had been subsumed into larger regions.
+The territory of what was to become the British Mandate included land on both sides of the Jordan River, encompassing the present-day countries of Israel and Jordan.
+In 1921, Great Britain created a separate administrative entity to the east of the Jordan River called Transjordan, which it later recognized as a separate “government.”
+In July 1922, the League of Nations entrusted Great Britain with the Mandate for Palestine.

-Figure 2 - Division of the British Mandate of Palestine
+Figure 2: Division of the British Mandate for Palestine

 Source: IDF Mapping Unit and Israel MFA

-According to Metzer (1998), the Mandatory Government provided an official “state” identity and citizenship and created a unified civil administration: a legal structure enforced by state police and courts, a centrally designed and administered fiscal system, an integrated monetary regime, and a modern transportation and communication infrastructure.
-As such, they constituted a common framework for the conduct of civil affairs, for internal economic activity and for external trade.
-De facto, the Mandatory Government provided a solid institutional and operational foundation for the formulation of a single economy.
-But the British task also involved an explicit commitment to the promotion of a Jewish national home, as embedded in the Mandate’s wording.
-Regarding currency arrangements, until 1918, the Palestine area was an integral part of the Ottoman Empire and therefore used its currency.
-In 1921 the British administration ordered that only Egyptian currency and the British gold sovereign would be legal tender in the area.
-In 1926, the British Secretary of State for the Colonies appointed a Palestine Currency Board to introduce a local currency.
-The board decided that the new currency would be called the Palestine pound, fixed in value to the British pound and it became legal tender on November 1927.
+According to Metzer (1998), the mandatory administration provided an official “state” identity, citizenship, and a unified civil administration including a legal structure enforced by police and courts; a centrally designed and administered fiscal system; an integrated monetary regime; and a modern transportation and communication infrastructure.
+These measures offered a common framework for all residents of the region toe conduct civil affairs, internal economic activity, and external trade.
+The mandatory administration provided a strong de facto institutional and operational foundation for the development of a single economy, but the Mandate also included an explicit, written British commitment to the promotion of a Jewish national home within this region in which lived Jews, Moslems and Christians, among others.

+The area of Palestine was an integral part of the Ottoman Empire until 1918 and therefore used its currency.
+In 1921, the British administration ordered that only the Egyptian currency and the British gold sovereign would be legal tender in the area.
+In 1926, the British Secretary of State for the Colonies appointed a Palestine Currency Board to establish a local currency.
+The board decided that the new currency would be called the Palestine pound and would be pegged in value to sterling.
+It became legal tender in November 1927.